Critical constants of real gas formula

 - Point C, liquefaction of CO2 is complete and thus the CD is evidence of the fact that the liquid cannot be easily compressed.
 Thus, we note that AB represents the gaseous state, BC, liquid, and vapor in equilibrium, and CD shows the liquid state only.

 - Still higher temperatures we get a similar type of curve as discussed in the above point, except that the horizontal portion is reduced.
 The pressure corresponding to this portion is higher than at lower temperatures.

-For every gas can have a limit of temperature above which the gas can not be liquefied, no matter what the pressure is.
+For every gas can have a limit of temperature above which they can not be liquefied, no matter what the pressure is.

-The gas at A is heated to B at constant volume along AB.
-Then the gas is gradually cooled at constant P along BC, the volume is reduced considerably.
-The gas is again cooled at constant volume until point D is reached.
+When A is heated with a specific heat to B at constant volume along with AB.
+Then the gas gradually cool or temp decreases at constant P along with BC, the volume and reduced considerably.
+Again cool or decreasing temp at constant volume until point D is reached.
 Nowhere in the process liquid would appear.